 If you selected All Microsoft 365 groups with guest users, your only option is to review Guest users only.

-Or if you are conducting group membership review, you can create access reviews for only the inactive users in the group.
+Or if you're conducting group membership review, you can create access reviews for only the inactive users in the group.
 In the Users scope section, check the box next to Inactive users (on tenant level).
-If you check the box, the scope of the review will focus on inactive users only, those who have not signed in either interactively or non-interactively to the tenant.
-Then, specify Days inactive with a number of days inactive up to 730 days (two years).
-Users in the group inactive for the specified number of days will be the only users in the review.
+If you check the box, the scope of the review focuses on inactive users only, those who haven't signed in either interactively or non-interactively to the tenant.
+Then, specify Days inactive with many days inactive up to 730 days (two years).
+Users in the group inactive for the specified number of days are the only users in the review.

 Recently created users are not affected when configuring the inactivity time.
 The Access Review will check if a user has been created in the time frame configured and disregard users who haven’t existed for at least that amount of time.
 For example, if you set the inactivity time as 90 days and a guest user was created or invited less than 90 days ago, the guest user will not be in scope of the Access Review.
 This ensures that a user can sign in at least once before being removed.